drvinceknight/pfm/book/tools-for-mathematics/06-probability/how/main.md

     return x ** 3
 ```

-It is important to include the _docstring_ as this allows us to make sure our
+It is important to include the `docstring` as this allows you to document
-code is clear.
-We can access that docstring using `help`:
+your code clarity.
+You can access that docstring using `help`:

 ```{code-cell} ipython3
 help(x_cubed)